IcePanorama/HarvesterHarvester/README.md

 Once downloaded, extract the zip file wherever you'd like and you're done!
 See [USAGE.md](.github/USAGE.md) for more details on how to run the program.

-**NOTE**: _if you're reading this in the present, you'll notice that there currently aren't any available releases.
-I'm writing this README in advance -- this project isn't quite done yet, sorry!_

 ### Building from source (Linux/MacOS/Unix)
 1) Install the following dependencies:
 ```